EverCrisp: Appearance and flavor

-According to EverCrisp Apple, the MAIA-1 variety is sweet, crisp, firm and dense just like its parent cultivar Honeycrisp.
-Director for floral and produce at Tops Friendly Markets, Jeff Cady, describes EverCrisp to have a strong Honeycrisp flavour with a distinct Fuji-like tang.
+The EverCrisp apple variety is sweet, crisp, firm, and dense just like its parent cultivar the Honeycrisp.
+Director for floral and produce at Tops Friendly Markets, Jeff Cady, describes this variety as having a strong Honeycrisp flavor with a distinct Fuji-like tang.
 A panel of taste-testers at Bloomberg said EverCrisp had an "in-your-face candied-apple sweetness, with a background tang and monstrous crunch."